AAbhishekReddy/loan-predictor/README.md

 ## Aim

-The main agenda is to develop a prediction model for prediction of the loan approval status from the given data.
+The main agenda is to develop a prediction model for the prediction of the loan approval status from the given data.

 ## Built With